 Holistic Health Notebook

 Carol is a certified lifestyle educator.
 She owns the Island Nutrition Center on Sanibel.
-She can be reached at 472-4499 or online at www.carolsimontacchionline.com.
+She can be reached at 472-4499 or via her website at www.carolsimontacchionline.com.